 At most cases, you can use the toilet provided by the tea houses/lodges on the trail but normally in case of emergency, you just do toilet along the trail wherever you find privacy.

 All the guest houses sell the toilet paper so you can buy it there itself.
-Hand sanitizer and a towel you must bring your own.
+Hand sanitizer, towel and any other personal toiletries you would need for the trek, you must bring your own.

 During the trek we will try our best but normally the lodges have twin sharing and dormitory styled room instead of a single room.
 The lodges will provide a private room for one person when the room is free and additional cost is not required.
 In Kathmandu and Pokhara, USD 45 Per Room per Night would be added as a single supplement fee.
 The single supplements are always guaranteed in Kathmandu and in Pokhara but not in the mountain especially during the peak time.